dharmeshpal42/country-city-search/README.md

 ## Features

-- Get all countries names accross the world in single array
+- Get all countries names across the world in single array
 - Get exact city using country,state,city name
 - Get All cities in particular state using country name and state name
 - Search city by it's name